 No, you always have three points.
 No more, no less.

 This seemed like a pretty arbitrary rule at the time, and it is.
 But there is a method to the madness.
 In debating you are judged in part on how you structure your case.
-So having a laundry list of ten points about why we should do xyz doesn't create any structure, and only having a slogan like "drugs are bad" isn't exactly going to fill your ten minute speech with material.
+So having a laundry list of ten points about why we should do xyz doesn't create any structure, and a simple slogan like "drugs are bad" isn't substantial enough for most audiences.
 But why three?
 Why not four, or two?

 Even this screenshot of a South Park joke shows that fitting your thoughts into a confined structure helps make your communication clearer.
 I can't count the number of times that by trying to fit five points into three, we merged two, to create one, stronger point with more evidence behind it.